-- The Award recognizes undergraduate students who demonstrate the excellent use of library resources
+- The Award recognizes undergraduate students who demonstrate excellent library research skills and high-quality academic work.

-The Awards are offered in two categories and applications are accepted throughout the year until the deadline.
+- The Awards are offered in two categories

-- Papers and projects from a 300 level or above course & completed within a single term.
+- Category 1: Papers and projects from a 300 level or above course and completed within a single term.

 - Individuals must be currently enrolled University of Oregon undergraduates or recent graduates.